praiskup/praiskup.github.io/_drafts/2022-07-18-sha1-distrusted.md

 ## Can this happen on RHEL 8 or older?

 No, at least not by default.
 The packaging stack on Enterprise Linux 8 (and older) accepts SHA-1 signatures without complaints.
-Potential troubles can occur when doing in-place upgrades from RHEL 8 to the RHEL 9 system, even though the Red Hat upgrade tool LEAPP should at least [issue a warning][kb-leapp] in advance.
+Potential problems can occur during in-place upgrades from RHEL 8 to the RHEL 9 system.
+Please pay attention to the [warnings issued by LEAPP][kb-leapp].

-Preparation for this change though started on RHEL 8.
-Actually, if you want to experiment on RHEL 8, you can bring the configuration from the future:
+Preparation for this crypto policy change though started on RHEL 8.
+Hence if you want to experiment even on RHEL 8, you can bring the configuration from the future RHEL by:

     # update-crypto-policies --set FUTURE